Lead-Safe Wisconsin: Revisions to Wisconsin’s Lead-Safe Renovation Rule

 - Building component type (e.g., windowsill, door, door trim, floor, gutter)

 - Substrate (e.g., wood, metal, plaster, drywall, concrete, brick)

 - Bedroom, windowsill, wood

 - Exterior, gutter, metal

-This means that you are required by rule to test, for example, just one wooden window sill in bedroom 1, even if there are several other wooden window sills in bedroom 1.
-However, if there is a metal window sill in Bedroom 1, it requires its own test as it is a different testing combination.
-Similarly, if bedroom 2 has a wood window sill, you cannot group it with the window you tested in bedroom 1.
-It is a different testing combination.
+The “testing combination” concept means that you are required to test, for example, just one wood windowsill in a bedroom, even if there are several other wood windowsills in the bedroom.
+However, if there is also a metal windowsill in the bedroom, it requires its own test because it’s a different testing combination.
+Similarly, if a second bedroom has a wood windowsill, you can’t group it with the window you tested in the first bedroom; it’s also a different testing combination.

 Note: When using an X-ray fluorescence device, you must test each interior and exterior wall separately.
 You also must take at least four readings in each room (or equivalent of a room), one on each wall.